Naylor, Georgia

 Naylor is an unincorporated community and census-designated place in Lowndes County, Georgia, United States.

-Naylor was first listed as a CDP in the 2020 census with a population of 139.
+The 2020 census listed a population of 139.

 History

 The community was named after Captain Naylor, a railroad agent.
 The Georgia General Assembly incorporated Naylor as a town in 1906.

 Geography

 Naylor is a circular area, one mile in diameter, located at the intersection of U.S. Route 84 and Georgia State Route 135.
 It is located approximately 9.5 miles east of Valdosta.